grafana/grafana/docs/sources/panels/inspect-panel.md

 > **Note:** This documentation refers to a feature only available in Grafana 7.0 beta.

 The panel inspector helps you understand and troubleshoot your panels.
-You can inspect the raw data for any Grafana panel, export that data to a comma-separated variable (CSV) file, view query requests, and export panel and data JSON.
+You can inspect the raw data for any Grafana panel, export that data to a comma-separated values (CSV) file, view query requests, and export panel and data JSON.

 ## Panel inspector UI